-Xanthan gum is a thickener derived from polysaccharides (natural sugar) fermented from non-GMO maize or sugar cane or sugar beet.
+Xanthan gum is a thickener derived from polysaccharides (natural sugar) fermented from non-GMO maize or sugar beet.

 Xanthan gum is a polysaccharide derived from non GMO fermented corn sweeteners.
 Often used in the food industry to thicken and stabilize products, it can be added to thicken a cosmetic product.

-It is manufactured by fermentation of non-gmo natural carbohydrates including glucose syrup from maize as well as sugar from sugar beet or sugar cane.
+It is manufactured by fermentation of non-gmo natural carbohydrates including glucose syrup from maize as well as sugar from sugar beet.

 Warnings: Pregnant or lactating people, or those with known medical conditions should consult with a physician prior to using product.